-This fund was established in fiscal year 2022 to account for the Town's expenditure of the American Rescue Plan Act of 2021.
+This fund was established in fiscal year 2022 to account for the Town's expenditures related to the American Rescue Plan Act of 2021.
 The fund is used to account for financial resources that are restricted, committed or assigned to expenditures related to the ARPA grant.